johnschoeman/sprinkles-of-functional-programming/deck.md

 ### Base
-this question off the context of your business and what users might want.
+this question off the context of your business and what users might want

 ---